dsl-logo

 Across the board, the average loan size in Australia has grown significantly over time.

-This steady increase in loan size comes despite surging interest rates in the last couple of years.
 CoreLogic Australia’s Head of Research, Eliza Owen, explained to Money.com.au that this is down to stubbornly-high property prices.

-“One of the extraordinary phenomena of the current rate-hiking cycle is that despite higher interest rates, we've also seen property values not only recover from a short, sharp decline where the market bottomed out in the beginning of 2023, but values have actually managed to climb back to new record highs.”
+“One of the extraordinary phenomena of the current cycle is that despite higher interest rates, we've also seen property values not only recover from a short, sharp decline where the market bottomed out in the beginning of 2023, but values have actually managed to climb back to new record highs.”

 Eliza Owen CoreLogic